Ken Schwartz remembers his first thought upon seeing the former Big Daddy's amusement center on Park Boulevard: "The building is really a dump."

 Perhaps it's that dichotomy that helped Park develop its surprisingly quirky character as a road where SSA's avant garde architecture can coexist comfortably on the same block as an 1892 wood-frame building that once served as a house of ill repute.

-The building, Park Feed, is one of the Pinellas Park's oldest.
+The building, Park Feed, is one of the city's oldest.
 It started as a German bakery, which moved out around 1930, said Brad Gentile, son of Park Feed's owners.
 It was turned into a feed store around 1942, but during the intervening years, it had many incarnations - brothel, church, general store.

 It has also had a rather tense relationship with the city government, which at times has not appreciated the wood-frame building with peeling red paint.
 City officials have urged the building be spruced up, something the Gentiles have resisted.